matomo-org/developer-documentation/docs/piwik-on-the-command-line.md

 ---
 # Commands

-As explained in the [*How Piwik Works* guide](http://developer.piwik.org/guides/how-piwik-works#interfaces), Piwik can be used through several interfaces, the command line being one of them.
+Piwik can be used through several interfaces, the command line being one of them.

 The CLI console lets user run **commands** defined by plugins.
 Those commands can be used to perform maintenance, to monitor the application, to ease development…